granitify/granitify/README.md

 			resourcesToDisplay:
-				A list of <ResourceDisplay > components, eachbeing propdrilled one of the resources left after filtering and searching the resourceList
+				A list of <ResourceDisplay > components, each being propdrilled one of the resources left after filtering and searching the resourceList
 			Return: